sthickpennyryan/sql_datawarehouse_analytics/README.md

       Silver represents the cleaning and standardising the raw data into accurate usable information Gold is business ready data - to be used for analysis and is what our exploratory data analysis has used

+--- All files used will be found under 'Project files'

+This repository is to add upon my previous data warehouse project and begin analysis with an exploratory data analysis - all scripts used will be found under 'EDA scripts'